devops-rob/target-cli/README.md

 [https://github.com/devops-rob/target-cli/releases](https://github.com/devops-rob/target-cli/releases)

-### Example use case
+### Example Use Case

-There are two vault clusters, one for Dev (<http://dev-vault:8200>) and one for Prod (<https://prod-vault:8200>).
+Two Vault clusters are available for development (`http://dev-vault:8200`) and production (`https://prod-vault:8200`).
+By default, local Vault CLI commands attempt to connect to `https://localhost:8200`.
+Connecting to a different cluster requires remembering and setting the appropriate Vault environment variable each time.

-Running Vault CLI commands locally will by default attempt to connect to <https://localhost:8200>.
-To connect to another cluster, you need to know and remember the connection details and set a Vault environment variable.
-When you want to switch to a different cluster, you again need to set the environment variable.
-Target allows you to save multiple connection details into context profiles and easily switch between them as you require.
+Target simplifies this process.
+It allows you to store the connection details for multiple clusters in [context profiles](#what-is-a-context-profile).
+Switching between clusters is as easy as selecting the desired profile.

 ### What Is a Context Profile?